HSG-AIML/HSG-AIML.github.io/audit.md

 * **Question 1:** Can adversarial deep learning techniques be misused to generate *"accounting fakes"* that misguide auditors in the professional judgement on particular audit evidence?

 * **Question 2:** Can adversarial deep learning techniques be misused to learn *"attack vectors"* that misguide state-of-the-art CAATs on particular factual audit evidence?

+**Our Publications:**

+**Our Publications:**

+> M. Schreyer, T. Sattarov, B. Reimer, and D. Borth, **"Adversarial Learning of Deepfakes in Accounting"**, NeurIPS 2019 Workshop on Robust AI in Financial Services: Data, Fairness, Explainability, Trustworthiness, and Privacy, Vancouver, Canada, 2019. [[paper](https://arxiv.org/abs/1910.03810)]